AceMetrix/npm-artifactory/README.md

 Notes
 ======
-Create a `config.json` file before running (make sure the credentials to Artifactory are correct).
-An example is provided in `config.example.json`.
+Configure `config.json` before running (make sure the credentials to Artifactory are correct).

 License
 =======